 The M& E unit consists of the Manager Governance and Compliance with a risk management Officer and an intern.
 The Unit is responsible for the development of the Institutional SDBIP, departmental SDBIP, S56 Managers scorecards and that of the line managers' scorecards.
 In order for administrative efficiency the PMS scorecard is combined with the SDBIP so that only one report is received.
 The SDBIP, PMS and IDP objectives, strategies, indicators and targets are aligned on an annual basis.
-The evaluations for the 2016/17 financial year will be completed in line with the PMS policy which states that Directors will only be formally assessed once the final annual report is approved.
+The evaluations for the 2018/19 financial year will be completed in line with the PMS policy which states that Directors will only be formally assessed once the final annual report is approved.
 It is therefore impossible to accurately state what percentage of the SDBIP targets was met.
 Managers will also be assessed.
+Annual assessments are done after the approval of the Annual Report by Council and the quarterly ones are done within 30 days after the end of each quarter.